 Your recreation vehicle has been equipped with a window(s) that serves as a secondary means of escape.
 The window(s) will allow a quick exit from the vehicle during an emergency if access to the main entrance door is not available.
-It is easily identified by the red latches and label.
+It is

-Do not remove the EXIT window label from your RV:
+Do not remove the EXIT window label from your RV.